stopthatastronaut/takofukku/readme.md

 When you push to github, it creates a release for you, adds the github head commit as release notes, then deploys the new release.

+{% note %}

+**Retirement of Takofukku v1 is now imminent**

+It is nowadays much easier to just iuse a github action to trigger Octopus Processes.
+However some other use cases still exist for a webhook bridge, so v2 is under development and this particular repo will be retired in preparation for replacement.

+If you are using TakoFukku (and the stats suggest not many still are, though there DO seem to be one or two), you're advised to migrate your stuff over to a GitHub Action ASAP.

+The original hook.takofukku.io will stay running, though I can't guarantee it'll get any updates.

+{% endnote %}

 ## Why?

 *Don't care why?
 [Jump to the quickstart](#ok-so-how-do-i-hook-this-up)*